jbwang1997/BboxToolkit/README.md

 + Pillow

 ## Installation
-BboxToolkit is writed by python, no compilation is required.
+BboxToolkit is written by python, no compilation is required.

 ```
 git clone https://github.com/jbwang1997/BboxToolkit